PROJECTS

 Lake Apopka is the headwaters of the Ocklawaha Chain of Lakes.
 The District and partners have worked since the 1980s to improve the lake’s water quality and habitat, achieving significant improvements.

 Lake Apopka’s water quality restoration has been based on a multipronged approach of diet and exercise.
 “Diet” has focused on reducing the amount of phosphorus entering the lake.
 The largest “diet” improvement occurred following the Legislature’s 1996 direction to the district to buy out the farms on the lake’s north shore.
 This area, formerly a floodplain marsh, was diked, drained and put into agricultural production in the 1940s.
-Phosphorus from these farms fueled the continuous algal bloom which shaded the lake’s vegetation and caused the bass fishery to collapse.
+Phosphorus from these farms fueled the continuous algal bloom which shaded the lake’s SAV and as the SAV disappeared the bass population collapsed.

 Key to reducing phosphorus loading from the North Shore was restoring the area’s wetlands to reduce the volume of nutrient laden water pumped to the lake.
 Now discharges can be treated to inactivate phosphorus and in 2003 the passage of the Lake Apopka Stormwater Rule enhanced the lake’s diet to the entire watershed.

-“Exercise” is removal of phosphorus already in the lake, which has included harvest of rough fish (largely gizzard shad) from the lake and operating the marsh flow-way to continuously filter algae, suspended solids and associated nutrients.
+“Exercise” is removal of phosphorus already in the lake, which has included harvest of rough fish (largely gizzard shad) from the lake and operating the Marsh Flow-Way, a filter marsh that continuously filters algae, suspended solids and associated nutrients from the lake’s water.
 The combined effect of the diet and exercise has been a dramatic improvement in water quality.
 Since the late 1980s, phosphorus concentrations have declined 69% and water clarity increased 93%, as of the end of 2023.
-The recovery of clearer water and return of sunlight to the lake’s bottom caused the regrowth of submerged aquatic vegetation, which had been missing for 50 years, and the critical bass habitat needed for recovering sportfish populations.
+In 2022, the annual average phosphorus concentration was below the target concentration for the first time.
+This doesn’t mean the district’s work is done but it is an important milestone in the lake’s recovery.
+The return of clearer water and return of sunlight to the lake’s bottom caused the regrowth of SAV, which had been missing for 50 years, and the critical bass habitat needed for recovering sportfish populations.

 New District projects: